lightning-tv/solid/README.md

   <img src="https://assets.solidjs.com/banner?project=Library&type=solid-lightning" alt="SolidJS Lightning" />
 </p>

-# solid-lightning
+# SolidJS Lightning

-Solid-Lightning is a UI framework for [Lightning Renderer](https://lightningjs.io/) built with [SolidJS](https://www.solidjs.com/) Universal Renderer.
+Is a UI framework for [Lightning 3 Renderer](https://lightningjs.io/) built with [SolidJS](https://www.solidjs.com/) Universal Renderer.
 It allows you to declaratively construct lightning nodes with reactive primitives, just as you would construct a DOM tree in SolidJS.

 ## Documentation